-Oslo presents the visitor with a wonderful mix of contrasts; a capital city with a relaxed atmosphere, reminiscent of a much smaller town, a natural backdrop of the waterscape of the Oslofjord whilst being surrounded by forested hills, historical features such as the Akershus Fortress and eye-catching architectural innovation, such as the Opera house.
+Oslo presents the visitor with a wonderful mix of contrasts; a capital city with a relaxed atmosphere.
+In fact, it is reminiscent of a much smaller town.
+You have the natural backdrop of the waterscape of the Oslofjord whilst being surrounded by forested hills.
+You aslo have historical features such as the Akershus Fortress and eye-catching architectural innovation, such as the Opera house.
 Public transport allows easy access around the city and beyond so the sights are never far away.
 Put into perspective it is not surprising that Oslo is always ranked highly in terms of quality of life.
 A breath of fresh air is probably the best way to describe this compact yet vibrant Scandinavian hub.
+If you are wondering what to do in Oslo, then this quick guide is for you.

 Getting There